ckadarla/k8s/README.md

 # k8s
-Kubernets reference files

-Kubernets reference files to check the syntex and samples
+Kubernets reference files for further purpose and samples